MammothGrowth/dbt-cli-mcp/README.md

 3. If you encounter a "Could not find profile named 'X'" error, it means either:
    - The profiles.yml file is missing from the project directory
    - The profiles.yml file doesn't contain the profile referenced in dbt_project.yml
+   - You provided a relative path instead of an absolute path for `project_dir`

 Example of a valid profiles.yml file: